 The "Novel Food" regulation was adopted by the TFDA and provides detailed rules on the authorization of novel foods, food ingredients and processes under the Ministerial Notification No. 376 B.E.
 2559 (2016) Re: Novel Food.
-Novel food is defined as (1) any substance used as food or food ingredients that has been significantly used for human consumption less than fifteen years based on scientific or reliable evidence or; (2) any substance used as food or food ingredients to which has been applied a production process not currently used, where that process gives rise to significant changes in the composition or structure of such food which affect their nutritional value, metabolism or level of undesirable substances or; (3) any food product contains either (1) or (2) as an ingredient.
+Novel food is defined as (1) any substance used as food or food ingredients that has been significantly used for human consumption less than fifteen years based on scientific or reliable evidence; or (2) any substance used as food or food ingredients that has been applied to a production process not currently used, where that process gives rise to significant changes in the composition or structure of such food that affects its nutritional value, metabolism or level of undesirable substances; or (3) any food product contains either (1) or (2) as an ingredient.
 The regulation requires any novel food be evaluated through a safety assessment prior to the submission of its label to the TFDA for approval before use.
-In order to evaluate the safety of such novel foods, the results of a safety assessment by a risk assessment center recognized by TFDA together with other relevant information described in the regulation have to be submitted to the TFDA.
-In addition, its quality or standard, specification, and condition of use also has to be approved by the TFDA.
+The results of a safety assessment by a risk assessment center recognized by TFDA together with other relevant information described in the regulation have to be submitted to the TFDA.
+The TFDA also has to approve its quality or standard, specification, and condition of use.
 The regulation sets specific labeling requirements on the usage instructions and conditions of use for such types or categories of food and the maximum permitted level of use in order to ensure that the consumer is informed of the intended use of the food that renders a food or food ingredients novel.
 Food additives and food obtained through certain techniques of genetic modification are not included in this regulation.
 In addition, the 80 items on the negative list can be found in the Ministerial Notification No.424 Re: Prohibited Food items for production, importation and sales